simp/simp-doc/docs/getting_started_guide/Installation_Options/Repository/Installing_SIMP_From_A_Repository.rst

    This method does **not** modify your system's partitioning scheme or encryption scheme to meet any regulatory policies.
-If you want an example of what that should look like either see the :ref:`simp-installation-guide` or check out the `Kickstart`_ files in the `simp-core Git repository`_.
+If you want an example of what that should look like see the :term:`Kickstart` files in the `simp-core Git repository`_.

 Enable EPEL